Starting your own art journal and want to know what basic art journal supplies you need to get you started?

 There are just so many benefits to starting an art journal, but it is just incredibly fun at the most basic level!
 You get to spend time dedicated to playing – and as adults, we don’t get many opportunities for that in our day-to-day lives.

-I personally find it really exciting to explore new mediums, techniques, and ideas in my art journal and, to be honest, it can become really addictive!
+I personally find it really exciting to explore new mediums, techniques, and ideas in my journal and, to be honest, it can become really addictive… especially all the incredible art supplies!

-I would recommend that you spend some time looking for inspiration on Pinterest or Google to spur on your imagination.
+I recommend spending some time looking for inspiration on Pinterest or Google to spur on your imagination.
 You can check out my article How to Start an Art Journal for Beginners for more info and inspiration on the journaling process.

 When it comes to art journal supplies – there are no rules!
 This is the best part of art journaling – you can use anything your mind can conceive of creating art in your art journal.
-From wax to sewing to shoe polish – anything goes, provided it helps you express yourself in your art.
+Everything goes from wax to sewing to shoe polish, provided it helps you express yourself in your art.

 So, for those of us who are ready to start this exciting process, I have distilled a list of my recommended art journal supplies as a guide on what you need to begin.